truenas/middleware/docs/userguide/index.rst

 To create a periodic snapshot task, click Storage → Periodic Snapshot Tasks → Add Periodic Snapshot which will open the screen shown in Figure 8.2a.
 Table 8.2a summarizes the fields in this screen.

-**NOTE:** if you just need a one-time snapshot, instead use Storage → Volumes → View Volumes and click the Create Snapshot button for the volume or dataset that you wish to snapshot.
+.. note:: if you just need a one-time snapshot, instead use Storage → Volumes → View Volumes and click the Create Snapshot button for the volume or dataset that you wish to snapshot.

 **Figure 8.2a: Creating a ZFS Periodic Snapshot**

 |Figure82a_png|